foffano/AI-Driven-Accessible-Laboratory-Assistance/README.md

 # AI-Driven Accessible Laboratory Assistance

-This project is derived from [DIY-Astra](https://github.com/your-username/diy-astra.git) and is divided into two parts, each contained within its own directory.

 **Important Note on API Keys:** For security reasons, API keys should never be hardcoded or committed directly into the repository.
 Please use environment variables to store and access your API keys.

 ## Part I: Evaluation of the Multimodal LLM Using a Controlled Image Dataset